Risk Management Tools & Resources

 • As part of your organization’s social media policies, prohibit or set limitations on the photographic use of cellphones and other portable electronic devices.

-• Train staff members on HIPAA and state privacy laws, and educate them about the consequences of violating these laws by posting content on social media that contains patient details or identifying information.
+• Train staff members on HIPAA and state privacy laws, and educate them about the consequences of violating these laws.
 Provide real-life examples to illustrate intentional and inadvertent privacy breaches.

 • Ask staff members to sign confidentiality agreements, and maintain a signed copy of the agreement in each employee’s personnel file.

 • When posting content containing patient identifiable information to the organization’s social media sites, ensure patient consent is obtained.
-The consent should explicitly state how the information will be used.
+The consent should explicitly state how the organization is going to use the information.
 Have someone who is familiar with HIPAA and state privacy regulations review social media content to ensure information does not violate patient confidentiality.

 • Make sure that staff members are aware that responding to a patient post or review on a social media site might violate HIPAA or state privacy laws.
 Learn more about managing negative online reviews from patients.